 Usually the owner will arrange for you to meet them at their house before they leave.
 They’ll run through where everything is, what their pet requires each day, and any extra information e.g. keys, departure time etc. They’ll often leave you with a vet’s number just in case.

 From there on you’re in charge of keeping their flat or house tidy and looking after their pet.
+Whether you’re cat sitting, dog sitting, or just keeping an eye on their home, it’s important to be responsible at all times.

 I’d recommend going the extra mile.
 Do a big clean before you leave, take out the rubbish, and perhaps leave a thank you gift or note when you go.
 If you really enjoyed it, there’s a chance of future stays if you do a good job on the first one!

-House Sitting: My Verdict
+How To Become A House Sitter: My Verdict

-Find out more about joining Trusted Housesitters.
+Find out more about joining Trusted Housesitters – the house sitting website I used.

 Enjoyed this blog?
 Pin it…